TentativeConvert/Calculations-with-Eschenburg-spaces/README.md

 (b) All remaining `k1` with `(k1,d)` coprime will be of the form `k1 = k1' + i*d` for some positive `i`, where `k1'`is as in (a).

 ##### Step 4:  Check the remaining conditions (3).

+To save memory, in the actual algorithm the steps are interlaced -- as soon as we've found a Farey pair `(n,d)`, we look for a possible value of `k2`, as soon as we've found that value, we look for `k1`, etc. until we run out of possibilities;  then we proceed to the next Farey pair.